ahmadawais/BR-CLI/README.md

 ## Changelog
 ### 1.0.0 (2016-10-02)
-- NEW: Backup all sites to dropbox
+- NEW: Backup all sites to Dropbox
-- NEW: Restore all sites from dropbox
+- NEW: Restore all sites from Dropbox